ysyk2021/leading-with-creativity-unlocking-innovative-solutions-for-complex-challenges/src/chapter-8-2.md

-# Techniques for Integrating Creative Leadership into Problem-Solving

 Real-world challenges require innovative solutions that may not be immediately obvious.
 By applying creative leadership principles and techniques, leaders can navigate ambiguity and uncertainty, ultimately leading to more impactful outcomes.
 In this chapter, we'll explore techniques for integrating creative leadership into problem-solving.